hanami/guides/content/helpers/custom-helpers.md

 ```

 <p class="notice">
-  There is NO convention between the file name and the name of the module.
+  There is NO coupling between the file name and the name of the module.
-  We can define this code, where and how we want.
+  We can define this code where and how we want.
 </p>

-Then let's add that directory to the load paths of the application, so it can be eagerly loaded.
-As third step, we include the module in all the views.
-See [View's Share Code](/guides/1.2/views/share-code) section for low level details.
+Now let’s make this helper available to use by editing our app’s `application.rb`.
+First, add that new `helpers` directory to the load paths of the application so it can be eagerly loaded.
+Second, include the `Web::Helpers::Shuffler` module in all the views.
+See the [Views: Share Code](/views/share-code/) section for low-level details.

 ```ruby
 # apps/web/application.rb